 A person Shall not – sell or supply a dog or cause or permit another person to sell or supply a dog unless the dog is microchipped and registered in accordance with Regulation 3 before such sale or supply, orS.I.
 No. 63 of 2015

-Some notes about selling dogs
+Notes about selling dogs online

 - You cannot sell a dog before the microchip is registered in your name.